CIS565-Fall-2014/Project3-Pathtracer/README.md

 * if you have a fast GPU renderer, it is good to show case this with a video to show interactivity.
 If you do so, please include a link.

-Things to keep in mind for "performance analysis":
+Things to keep in mind for "performance analysis":<br>
 (just copy this list over for future projects)
 1. See how changing block/tile size affects performance (Project-1)
 2. Change input parameters to see how rendering time, etc is affected.
 Plot